-- Socio-economic disadvantage impacts on children's development within the first 3 years of life. - Infants and toddlers with more-limited access to enriching activities show weaker executive functions than their peers. - Infants and toddlers who spend more time using screens daily show weaker executive functions than their peers.
+- on children's development within the first 3 years of life. - Infants and toddlers with more-limited access to enriching activities show weaker executive functions than their - Infants and toddlers who spend more time using screens daily show weaker executive functions than their peers.